g-udi/gaudi-bash/README.md

 ## Themes

-There are a few bash it themes.
+There are a few bash-it themes.
 If you've created your own custom prompts, I'd love it if you shared with everyone else!
 Just submit a Pull Request to me (revans).

 You can see the theme screenshots  [here](https://github.com/revans/bash-it/wiki/Themes)

 ## Misc

 ### Bash Profile Aliases
-Bash it creates a 'reload' alias that makes it convenient to reload your bash profile when you make changes.
+Bash-it creates a 'reload' alias that makes it convenient to reload your bash profile when you make changes.
 You can use it to reflect any changes you made simply by executing `reload` in the terminal.

 ### Prompt Version Control Check
-Bash it provides prompt themes the ability to check and display version control information for the current directory.
+Bash-it provides prompt themes the ability to check and display version control information for the current directory.
 The information is retrieved for each directory and can slow down the navigation of projects with a large number of files and folders.
 Turn version control checking off to prevent slow directory navigation within large projects.

-Bash it provides a flag (`SCM_CHECK`) within the `~/.bash_profile` file that turns off/on version control information checking and display within all themes.
+Bash-it provides a flag (`SCM_CHECK`) within the `~/.bash_profile` file that turns off/on version control information checking and display within all themes.
 Version control checking is on by default unless explicitly turned off.

 Set `SCM_CHECK` to 'false' to **turn off** version control checks for all themes: